nguyenph88/Stockometry/stockometry/docs/API_ENDPOINTS.md

 Currently, no authentication is required.
 For production use, implement appropriate authentication middleware.

+## Response Models & Validation

+All endpoints use Pydantic response models for consistent data structure and automatic validation.
+Input parameters are validated using FastAPI's built-in validation:

+- **Path Parameters**: Validated with constraints (e.g., `report_id` must be ≥ 1)
+- **Query Parameters**: Validated with ranges and descriptions (e.g., `limit` must be 1-100)
+- **Date Format**: Must be YYYY-MM-DD format for date parameters
+- **Response Models**: Ensure consistent API response structure

 ## Endpoints Overview

 ### 🔍 Analysis & Reports